 This isn’t about your ability to move weight or your actual ability to defend yourself.
-This is about looking like you’re not a soft target.
+This is about not looking like you’re not a soft target.
 This deters *a lot* of bullshit.
 So lift, walk with your head up, have strong body language, and never ever look lost or distracted.

 If you are confronted, speak strongly as well.
 Notice I said strongly, not condescendingly.
 Please learn the difference in tone.
 It’s the difference between dudes thinking twice and them escalating because you pissed them off

-The goal is to clear up genuine misunderstanding, leave guys an out (that hopefully, your stature compels them to take), and let predators know that you aren’t a soft target.
+The goal is to clear up a genuine misunderstanding, leave guys an out (that hopefully, your stature compels them to take), and let predators know that you aren’t a soft target.

 Run if you can